 So, since we were in the land of the Country Music Hall of Fame, I thought it could be fun to go line dancing since Jay never had this experience.
 See if you can find him in the photo…

 I found a place that offered line dance lessons and their motto was “don’t walk the line, dance it.”
 That sounded good.
 When I suggested the idea to Jay, his reaction was “I can’t dance on the line.
 I have to jump up and down”.
-And if you’ve ever seen him dance, it’s true.
+And it’s true.
+He’s a wonderful disruptivator in so many ways.
+If you’ve ever seen him dance, it’s also true.
 Although, he did great.
 What a great sport!

 As we know though, life does not unfold in straight rows, one after the other.
 Just look at the picture.
 Not too many neat and tidy lines.
 We are all beginners.
 All of us dancers in the many different ways we navigate.
 We work on learning the steps first.
 And, oh yeah, not bumping into everyone all around us.